-Silvestre de Sousa was announced as a Godolphin retained rider on February 22, 2012, following an outstanding 2011 which saw him finish a close second to Paul Hanagan in the British jockeys’ championship.
+Silvestre de Sousa was announced as a Godolphin retained rider on February 22, 2012, following an outstanding 2011 British jockeys’ championship which saw him finish a close second to Paul Hanagan.

-His appointment as a retained rider for Godolphin crowned a remarkable journey for the Brazilian, who was born in the sprawling metropolis of Sao Paulo on December 31, 1980, and grew up as one of 10 children on his parents’ farm.
+His Godolphin appointment crowned a remarkable journey for the Brazilian, who was born in the sprawling metropolis of Sao Paulo on December 31, 1980, and grew up as one of 10 children on his parents’ farm.

 The family bred a handful of thoroughbreds and Silvestre de Sousa spent his childhood helping out on the smallholding, rounding up cattle on horseback.
 But he displayed little desire to try making a career out of riding and left to work at his brother’s furniture factory at the age of 16.